farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-0-Intro-to-OCP.md

 ## Definitions

-First off, let's make sure we're all on the same page about what the Open-Closed Principle is.
+First off, let's make sure we're all on the same page about the Open-Closed Principle definition.

 Bertrand Meyer originally defined the Open-closed Principle as
 > software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification - Bertrand Meyer